Mark provides a chord progression that shifts from one D chord to another in six steps.

 Member Comments about this Lesson

-Discussions with our instructors are just one of the many benefits of becoming a member of JamPlay.I Love the sounds of these chords!
+Discussions with our instructors are just one of the many benefits of becoming a member of JamPlay.The video locks up.
+The sounds keeps going without the video.

 I like all the Trikcy Tricks Mark!
 It's the little "add-ons" we have to learn that makes music interesting.
 I love the sound of the 12 string, makes the lessons not only instructional but also fun to listen to.
 Maybe one day I'll be able to buy one.
 Thanks!